How to buy Apollo Tourism & Leisure (ATL) shares

 Apollo Tourism & Leisure share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Apollo Tourism & Leisure's is 2.5716.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Apollo Tourism & Leisure's is 2.3518.
 This would suggest that Apollo Tourism & Leisure's shares are significantly more volatile than the average for this exchange and represent a higher risk.

 Apollo Tourism & Leisure overview